karthikvegi/ids_coding_challenge/README.md

 # Summary

-The challenge involves working with the individual campaign contributions file from Federal Election Commission [sample file](https://classic.fec.gov/finance/disclosure/ftpdet.shtml#a2015_2016).
+The challenge involves working with the individual campaign contributions file from Federal Election Commission [FEC Website](http://classic.fec.gov/finance/disclosure/ftpdet.shtml).
 The task is to identify repeat donors and compute a few values and write the results to an output file.

 For each recipient, zip code and calendar year, calculate these three values for contributions coming from repeat donors: